-Operating the Dualie
+Operating Rungu Dualie

 NOTE: Your Dualie ships with the batteries partially discharged to allow longer storage.
 Before riding, fully charge the battery or batteries prior to your first ride.
+A full charge may take between more than one hour, but in some cases less than 10 minutes depending on the amount of current discharged prior to shipment.